Fred Maas

 Fred Maas (born 1957) is the Founder and CEO of Pacific EcoCompanies LLC, which specializes in investments in and development of sustainable buildings, communities and clean technologies.
 Also a San Diego resident, Maas works in the San Diego political, business and non-profit communities.
+Currently, he serves as Chief of Staff for the Los Angeles Chargers.

 Maas graduated from Hobart College in 1979 where he majored in Political Science.
 Later, he graduated cum laude from Syracuse University College of Law in 1982.
 For over 30 years, Maas has participated in national, state and local politics, and worked for prominent political figures such as, John McCain, Bob Dole, Jack Kemp, Pete du Pont, Richard Lugar and Mitch Daniels.

 Environmental stewardship

 From 2003 to 2009, Maas was President and CEO of Black Mountain Ranch LLC, Del Sur and Pacific Golf Communities LLC.
 His involvement in Black Mountain Ranch and The Ranch House at Del Sur, one of the highest rated Platinum LEED buildings in the nation.

 His environmental work has been honored with Governor Arnold Schwarzenegger's Environmental and Economic Leadership Award in 2007, the National Association of Home Builder's Green Development of the Year Award in 2008, Urban Land Institute's (San Diego/Tijuana Chapter) Smart Growth Champion Award in 2008, the San Diego Excellence in Energy (SANDEE) award from the California Center for Sustainable Energy in 2007, San Diego Gas & Electric's Sustainable Communities Champion Award in 2007 and the California Integrated Waste Management Board's Waste Reduction Award.